HSPH-QBRC/TNSeq-Course-Summer-2021/analysis/preprocess.md

 tail -n +2 gene_counts.txt > gene_counts.no_header.txt;
 mv gene_counts.txt gene_counts.no_header.txt ../counts/
 mv gene_counts.txt.summary ../logs/
+# Optional
+# Cut out just the gene names and counts
+# This is useful for general inputs to a variety of other tools in
+# the bioinformatics sphere
+cut -f1,7- gene_counts.no_header.txt > gene_counts.matrix.tsv;
 ```

 ### Conversion to wig for TRANSIT